igneus/In-adiutorium/README.markdown

 ### Additional musical content

 - `/cizojazycne` random pieces of LOTH music for vernacular versions other than the Czech one
+- `/nechoral` pieces of character other than plainchant
 - `/paraliturgicke` chants for paraliturgical use, not taken from official liturgical books
 - `/reholni` some random chants proper to various institutes of consecrated life
-- `/rytmicke` pieces of character other than plainchant, mostly attempts of rythmical psalm settings with guitar accompaniment
+- `/rytmicke` mostly attempts of rythmical psalm settings with guitar accompaniment

 ### Project internals